fmhy/edit/TorrentPiracyGuide.md

 # ► Torrent Sites

 **Note** - It's best to avoid sites that allow anyone to upload without consequence (like TPB) when getting both software and games.
+Avoid users in the [Unsafe](https://fmhy.net/unsafesites) or [Untrusted](https://rentry.org/pgames#untrusted-uploaders) lists.

 ***